ricardodelosrios/project_4/README.md

   * The precision the ratio of true positives to all predicted positives, i.e., TP / (TP + FP).
   * The recall is the ratio of true positives to all actual positives, i.e., TP / (TP + FN).
-  * The table shows that the model has a higher precision (0.89) and f1-score for class 1 (0.86) than for class 0, which means that it is more accurate and balanced in predicting class 1 instances.
+  * The table shows that the model has a higher precision (0.89) than for class 0 )0.79), which means that it is more accurate and balanced in predicting class 1 instances.
   * However, the model has a higher recall for class 0 (0.86) than for class 1 (0.83), which means that it is more complete in finding class 0 instances.
   * The average values indicate that the model has a good overall performance, with an average precision, recall and f1-score of 0.84 which is the accuracy for this model.

-### Logistic Regression (Resampled)
+### Logistic Regression (Resampled Data)

 Implementation of oversampling using the RandomOverSampler to handle class imbalance in the dataset.
 Another logistic regression model is trained on the oversampled data.